ctnava/rxtechnotes/ref/technician_career.md

 - 🖥️ Entering prescription and insurance information into pharmacy systems
 - 🧪 Compounding oral solutions, ointments, creams, and sterile IV medications
 - 💊 Prepackaging bulk medications into unit doses
-- 🛒 Assisting with medication purchasing, billing, and inventory control
+- 🛒 Assisting with medication purchasing, billing, and inventory control; typically computerized
 - 📞 Working with insurers to process claims and request refills

 > 🎖️ Pharmacy technicians in the armed services may dispense medications under the supervision of pharmacists.